davkal/vienna-lunch/README.md

 * A test file should be added under `spec/restaurants`.
 This can then be run with `rspec spec/restaurants/NAME_spec.rb`.

 In the user interface (`client/`) no change is needed.

+### Screen scraping API
+* For Facebook pages, the page’s RSS feed is used.
+For that you need to look up the Facebook ID of the restaurant page and put that in the `MENU_URL`.
+* For scraping the HTML of the restaurant’s website, just use [Nokogiri](http://www.rubydoc.info/github/sparklemotion/nokogiri)
+* For PDF menus, I included the [wrapper](http://blog.peschla.net/2014/04/parsing-pdf-text-with-coordinates-in-ruby/) as [`pdf_helper.rb`](lib/pdf_helper.rb) which is based on [pdf-reader](https://github.com/yob/pdf-reader).